-- Anyone that is believed to be visibly intoxicated will be denied entry.
+- Anyone who is believed to be visibly intoxicated will be denied entry.

-- Anyone that is believed to have been recently in a fight (bleeding, torn clothing, visibly agitated) will be denied entry.
+- Anyone who is believed to have been recently in a fight (bleeding, torn clothing, visibly agitated) will be denied entry.

 - Anyone acting in such a manner to suggest that they will cause a disturbance on the premises will be denied entry.

-- Even if an individual has all of the above identification, if the door personnel does not believe the person presenting the identification is the person to whom the identification belongs, that individual will not be allowed in.
+- Even if an individual has all of the above identification, if the door personnel does not believe the person presenting the identification is the person to whom the identification belongs, that individual will not be allowed access to the establishment.